wheeendiii/2021Fall_finals/README.md

 Would they affect the final overall trend of the CPI Inflation and bond yield around the events?
 * Are there any significant market vibrations (changes of major market indexes) before and after wars and pandemics?

+As we investigate these, we will look specifically at the United States, and see if the authors' proposals hold true for this one country in particular, using events that have influenced it.

 ## Hypotheses

+* CPI - For the United States, we follow the authors' hypothesis that wars will result in higher inflation in the near term after the end of the war (as indicated by the consumer price index), but pandemics will not.
+* GDP -
+* S&P 500 and Dow Jones -

 ## Data Sources
 ### Event Data (Kangyang)